anttisalonen/progbook/rst/redis.rst

 There are several ways to store data in Redis.
 While Redis can store simple string key-value pairs, it can do more, for example lists and sets.
 The best way depends on how you access and modify the data, but for getting a bit familiar with Redis we can envision the following exercises.

-*Exercise*: Write a Python program to read in your JSON file with 10,000 functions, and store it as a value, as a string, in Redis.
+*Exercise*: Write a Python program to read in your JSON file with 10,000 quadratic equations, and store it as a value, as a string, in Redis.
 The key isn't very important for this exercise.

-*Exercise*: In your Python program that reads 10,000 functions from a file, add functionality to read the data from the Redis database instead.
+*Exercise*: In your Python program that reads 10,000 quadratic equations from a file, add functionality to read the data from the Redis database instead.
 You'll need to parse the JSON string.